farukkckttl/8S-Li-ion-Active-Balancing-Flyback-Converter/README.md

 The main purpose of the project is to reduce voltage imbalance between cells in multi-cell Li-ion battery packs.
 Instead of dissipating excess energy as heat, the proposed active balancing structure aims to transfer energy between the selected cell and the battery pack.

-The system is designed to support two operating modes:
+The system supports two main operating modes:

 - **Cell-to-Pack (CTP):** Energy transfer from a high-voltage cell to the battery pack
 - **Pack-to-Cell (PTC):** Energy transfer from the battery pack to a low-voltage cell

 ## Main Project Topics